fdciabdul/fdciabdul/README.md

 <!--START_SECTION:quran-->

-**Surah 13: سُورَةُ الرَّعۡدِ (Ar-Ra'd) - 27**
+**Surah 66: سُورَةُ التَّحۡرِيمِ (At-Tahrim) - 10**

-NOW THOSE who are bent on denying the truth [of the Prophet's message] say, "Why has no miraculous sign ever been bestowed upon him from on high by his Sustainer?"
-Say: "Behold, God lets go astray him who wills [to go astray], just as He guides unto Himself all who turn unto Him-
+For those who are bent on denying the truth God has propounded a parable in [the stories of] Noah's wife and Lot's wife: they were wedded to two of Our righteous servants, and each one betrayed her husband; and neither of the two [husbands] will be of any avail to these two women when they are told [on Judgment Day], "Enter the fire with all those [other sinners] who enter it!"
  <!--END_SECTION:quran-->